-- 2.4 The North Northamptonshire Joint Core Strategy 2011 2031 allows for the development of small-scale infill development on suitable sites within Brigstock.
-This refers to the development of vacant and under-developed land within the main built-up areas of the village. - 2.5 The Rural North Oundle and Thrapston Plan defines a Settlement Boundary for Brigstock that has been used to guide development.
+- 2.4 The North Northamptonshire Joint Core Strategy 2011 2031 allows for the development of small-scale infill devel opment on suitable sites within Brigstock.
+This refers to the development of vacant and under-developed land within the main built-up areas of the village. - The Rural North Oundle and Thrapston Plan (RNOTP, the current Local Plan Part 2) defines a Settlement Bound-2.5 ary for Brigstock that has been used to guide development.
 In our 2016 questionnaire survey, 85% of respondents agreed that we should continue to use a settlement boundary to manage development.
-To clarify where development would be acceptable, our Neighbourhood Plans defines a village boundary which takes account of the character of the village.
-This will replace the Settlement Boundary in the Rural North Oundle and Thrapston Plan.
-Outside the Brigstock Village Boundary, in accordance with the Joint Core Strategy, new build residential development will not normally be permitted.
-The exceptions are: - Rural Exception Sites (see Policy B5); - · individual dwellings of exceptional quality or innovative design; and - dwellings for rural workers.
+To clarify where developnew build residential development will not normally be supported.
+The exceptions are: - Rural Exception Sites (see Policy B5); - individual dwellings of exceptional quality or innovative design; and - dwellings for rural workers.